thomasJang/axisj/README.md

 <a href="http://dev.axisj.com" target="_blank">http://dev.axisj.com</a> Dev<br/>
 <a href="http://facebook.com/axisj" target="_blank">http://facebook.com/axisj</a> FaceBook<br/>
 <br/>
-Javascript UI tool based on jQuery<br/>
+FullStack openSource Javascript UI framework<br/>
 <br/>
 It can be used easily and lightly, by excluding the load which a developer does not intend or which is heavier than application.<br/>
 In terms of the development method, the collision issue between components has been minimised with the use of Class-based coding rules which manage each UI tool in Class.<br/>